 After all that walking, I know you will have worked up an appetite for the famed Nuremberg sausage.
 What makes this sausage peculiar to Nuremberg?
 According to EU Law, one Nuremberg sausage must be no longer than 9cm and weigh no more than 25g.
 You can eat three in a bun (Drei im Weggla) if you are on the go or have them the way the Cypriot and I did – six grilled on a plate accompanied by potato salad, sauerkraut, mustard, and horseradish sauce, with a pretzel and a beer.
 They also come in portions of 6, 8, 10 and 12!
 I recommend enjoying them at Bratwursthäusle right off the Christmas Market Square, but they are served almost everywhere.
 You can also have them served as Saure Zipfel, cooked in vinegar-onion sauce.

-It was Spargel Season (Asparagus) and the Germans make a very big deal out of it!
+Thank goodness, during our 48 hours in Nuremberg, it was Spargel Season (Asparagus) and the Germans make a very big deal out of it!
 Every restaurant has a dedicated Spargel menu and it’s sold in every outdoor market.

 If you find yourself still hungry in the wee hours of the night, there is only one place to go: Wurst Durst.
 They smother the sausages in homemade curry sauce and serve them with the best Belgian frites outside of Oudenaarde.